Nordix/openldap-ppolicy-pwdcheck-module/CONTRIBUTING.md

 make compdb
 ```

-After this, you can open the project in VS Code and benefit from full C language support.
+After this, you can open the project in VS Code with full C language support.

-The project also includes a [.clang-format](.clang-format) file for code formatting, which is used by the clangd extension.